aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/_index.md

 In the previous chapter, you learnt the CloudFormation fundamentals and about various _Template_ sections.

-You have created empty EC2 instance with Elastic IP, however is is not very realistic scenario.
+You have created empty EC2 instance with Elastic IP.
+This is a simplistic scenario.

 In this chapter you will improve the existing template with these features: